Skip to main content

 cd hello-prisma

-3. Set database connection and Pulse API key
+3. Set database connection URL

 The connection to your database and the Pulse API key are configured via environment variables in a .env file.